Basic Ratio of Stocks

 Dividend Yield = Annual Dividends per Share/Share Price

-For example, suppose a company pays $3.00 per share to common stock investors as annual dividends.
-If the stock trades at $90, its dividend yield is 3.33% (=3÷90).
+For example, if a company pays $3.00 per share to common stock investors as annual dividends, and the stock currently trades at $90, its dividend yield is 3.33% (=3÷90).

 Reference: